Harmxn02/msai-coursework/README.md

 -   Every folder corresponds to a course.
 -   Inside each folder, you'll find subfolders for exercises and assignments.

+> Additionally, sample exams can be found under 'voorbeeldtentamen'

 ### Commit messages

 -   I use the `(partial)` prefix if the work is still in progress.